jukrb0x/XMUbisoft-zero/README.md

 **Keep commit simple but including details (use verb if possible), in English.**

+In principle, each commit should only maintain one subject, do not mix differenct types of changes together in one commit.

 Follow this syntax to commit as far as possible:

 ```